 To the Mercer Island Community

-Today, MI Reporter published a story I was primarily responsible for bringing to light.
+On August 11, 2025, MI Reporter published a story I was primarily responsible for bringing to light.
 I came forward because our kids weren’t safe, and school leadership chose to protect its reputation instead of protecting our children.

 Some advised me to stay quiet to protect my candidacy and avoid retaliation against my family.
 I refused, because leaders lead, even when the cost is high.
 My priority has always been protecting children, not winning an election.